contentauth/c2pa-python/examples/README.md

 The [`examples/sign.py`](https://github.com/contentauth/c2pa-python/blob/main/examples/sign.py) script shows how to sign an asset with a C2PA manifest and verify the asset.

+The `examples/sign.py` script shows how to sign an asset with a C2PA manifest and verify it using a callback signer.
+Callback signers let you define signing logic, for example where to load keys from.

+The `examples/sign_info.py` script shows how to sign an asset with a C2PA manifest and verify it using a "default" signer created with the needed signer information.
 These statements create a `builder` object with the specified manifest JSON (omitted in the snippet below), call `builder.sign()` to sign and attach the manifest to the source file, `tests/fixtures/C.jpg`, and save the signed asset to the output file, `output/C_signed.jpg`:

 ```py